Constraining exotic compact stars composed of bosonic and fermionic dark matter with gravitational wave events: Introduction

 We consider several different scenarios: First, we discuss the case of stars made up entirely of either bosonic or fermionic dark matter.
-In this scenario, we assume that the pressure and energy density are proportional to the coupling strength $y$ and square of the number density $n$, i.e. $\propto y^2 \cdot n^2$, and analytically determine the limiting cases.
-In the second scenario, we assume the stars to be a mix of bosonic and fermionic dark matter, coupled by a point-like interaction.
+In this scenario, we assume that the pressure and energy density are proportional to the coupling strength $y$ and square of the number density $n$, i.e. $\propto y^2 \cdot n^2$, and analytically determine the limiting cases. {In this case, dark matter self-annihilation is prevented by two conserved quantum numbers, a similar mechanism as in the Dark White Dwarf stars proposed by \citep{Ryan:2022hku}.} In the second scenario, we assume the stars to be a mix of bosonic and fermionic dark matter, coupled by a point-like interaction.
 Similar to the first scenario, we recover an energy density and pressure proportional to the number density squared.
 After solving the Tolman-Oppenheimer-Volkoff (TOV) equation numerically, we determine bounds on the masses of the dark matter particles and coupling strength.
 We assume this star to be uncharged with respect to a dark charge so that the number densities of bosons and fermions are balancing each other.
-In the third scenario, we consider a selfbound linear equation of state, and constrain the respective parameter spaces for the necessary vacuum energy.
+In the third scenario, we consider a {self-bound} linear equation of state, and constrain the respective parameter spaces for the necessary vacuum energy.